EU trade chief tells China he won't yield on solar panels

 "It is about giving us leverage with China," said one EU official, speaking on condition of anonymity.

-"If we blink now, in one fell swoop, the Chinese will have broken our trade defence system," the official said.
+"If we blink now, in once fell swoop, the Chinese will have broken our trade defence system," the official said. ($1 = 0.7729 euros)

 (Additional reporting by Philip Blenkinsop and Charlie Dunmore; Editing by Giles Elgood)